4. Working with the Browser

 The set of available filter groups is unique to each label, and the state of enabled filters is saved and recalled when moving between Library labels.
 This means you can customize exactly which groups are shown for every label as needed.

-To reset the Filters view and remove any selected tags (as well as any entered search terms), click the Clear button in the Results bar.
+The Results bar shows how many filters are applied at any given time.
+To reset the Filter View and remove any selected tags and search terms, click the Clear button in the Results bar.

-All included Live content (i.e., content from the Core Library and Live Packs that come with each Live edition) is tagged with a set of descriptive tags.
-Content from the third-party Packs available in the Ableton webshop are tagged with the “Sounds” filter group tags.
+All of Live’s factory content (i.e., content from the Core Library and Live Packs that come with each Live edition) is tagged with a set of descriptive tags.
+Content from the third-party Packs available in the Ableton webshop is tagged with the tags contained within the “Sounds” filter group.

-It is not possible to remove any default tags from installed content, however you can add your own additional custom tags using the Tags Editor.
+It is not possible to remove the default tags from the factory items; however, you can assign other tags to those items and even add your own custom tags using the Tag Editor.

-The Tags Editor allows you to create and assign tags to any items in the browser.
+The Tag Editor allows you to create and assign tags to any items in the browser.
 You can also create your own tag groups to further organize your tags library.

-Once opened, you will see which tags are currently assigned to a selected browser item in the set of default filter groups.
+Once opened, you will see which tags are currently assigned to the selected browser item from the set of default filter groups.

 To add or remove a tag, check or uncheck the box next to the relevant tag.
 You can apply multiple tags to the same browser item by checking multiple boxes.
 To tag several items at once, hold Shift and select multiple files in the browser before applying the desired tags.